It’s possible to be so busy in ministry that you don’t receive ministry.

 Love cannot be experienced at high speed.
 Slowing down is required.
 A few years ago, God spoke plainly to me in a prayer time.
-I was in a mode of rushing, praying quick and blasting off for my day.
+I was in a season of rushing, praying quick and blasting off for my day.
 He said, “It’s OK if you leave now, but if you want more of me, I cannot be rushed.”

-I’ve thought a lot about that moment and that truth translates to every close friendship and family relationship as well.
+I’ve thought a lot about that moment, and that truth translates to every close friendship and family relationship as well.
 Love simply can’t be rushed, and when you take the time love requires, your soul is deeply fueled and refreshed.
 Peace increases and that low-grade anxiety diminishes.

 I get why we as leaders run fast, there is so much to do.
 But I encourage you to slow down, at least long enough to get your tank refueled.

 NOTE: That moment with God resulted in me writing a devotional specifically for leaders.
 I believe it would be an encouragement you.
 Leadership Alone Isn’t Enough.

 The majority of leaders I know are good at giving but not at receiving.
 At risk of sounding contradictory, it’s difficult to give from the heart unless you can receive freely at a heart level.

 Most kids quickly learn to receive love from their parents.
 Then as they mature, they can mirror that experience by giving love to others.